music-encoding/guidelines/_guidelines-v4/13-linkingdata/02-ptrref/01-ptrrefmodule/05-ptrrefmimetype.md

 version: "v4"
 ---

 The function of the **@mimetype** attribute is similar to that of **@targettype** in that they both allow classification of the destination.
 Unlike **@targettype**, however, **@mimetype** explicitly defines the destination type using a standard taxonomy.
-Its value should be a valid MIME (Multimedia Internet Mail Extension) type defined by the Internet Engineering Task Force in RFC 2046, available at [http://www.ietf.org/rfc/rfc2046.txt](http://www.ietf.org/rfc/rfc2046.txt){:.link_ref}.
+Its value should be a valid MIME (Multimedia Internet Mail Extension) type as defined by the Internet Engineering Task Force (IETF) in RFC 2046, available at [http://www.ietf.org/rfc/rfc2046.txt](http://www.ietf.org/rfc/rfc2046.txt){:.link_ref}.
 The following are all valid mimetype values:

 {% include mei example="ptrRef/ptrRef-sample347.txt" valid="feasible" %}